jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 > and suspicion towards those in authority.
 >      (The Universal House of Justice, 1994 May 19, response to US NSA)

+Restoring respect for authority requires the participation of all in society;
+not only those who occasionally must yied, but particularly those who must weild it.
+The minute one assumes authority, one must realize that an individualistic attitude regarding oneself is no longer the appropriate attitude to take.

 ## Enough With the Struggle For Existence

-One of the persistent signs of individualism is its competitive nature.
-The individualist philosophy is, of course, clais to be enterpreneurial in nature.
+One of the persistent signs of an individualistic society is its competitive nature.
+The individualist sorts typically claim to be enterpreneurial in nature.
 However, individualism typically celebrates unrestrained competition.
-In practice, this means in the economic sphere an all-against-all competition for resources.
+In practice this means an all-against-all competition for resources in the economic sphere.
 While one doesn't have to be a social darwinist to be an individualist, it sure seems to help.
 The analogy such people like to use is the struggle for existence in nature; the claim is that by allowing the animal instinct to act untrammeled, capitalism channels this